 - To assist with improved body image and self-esteem following mastectomy.

-Immediate or delayed breast reconstruction One-stage immediate breast reconstruction is done, or at least started by Dr. Barone immediately after the general surgeon removes the breast tissue.
+Immediate or delayed breast reconstruction One-stage immediate breast reconstruction is done, or at least started immediately after the general surgeon removes the breast tissue.
 The advantages to this are the chest tissues are not damaged by radiation therapy or scarring, often with a final result that looks better, and of course, there is less surgery.
 Following the first surgery, there may still be a number of steps needed to complete the immediate reconstruction process.
-Dr. Barone will discuss with each patient the entire process of immediate breast reconstruction.
+Dr. Peter Koltz or Dr. Frank Barone will discuss with each patient the entire process of immediate breast reconstruction.

 “I’ve been through a lot of doctors through this journey of breast cancer, Dr. Barone is the best of them all.
 I would highly recommend him.
 His staff is the kindest and most considerate people I ever met in a doctor’s office.”